molpopgen/fwdpy11/doc/pages/popobjects.rst

 expermiments.
 We could use :func:`fwdpy11.util.change_effect_size` to make one of the mutations in the data have an effect on fitness/trait value, use :func:`copy.deepcopy` to "replicate" the base population, evolve them, and analyze.
 When I did this sort of work_ with Jim Baldwin-Brown, it was much trickier at the time, involving a lot more files!
+Now, we could redo much of that paper with a single script.

 Seeding a multi-locus simulation from msprime
 ---------------------------------------------------------------------------------------------------------

+WIP

 .. _fwdpp: http://molpopgen.github.io/fwdpp
 .. _msprime: https://github.com/jeromekelleher/msprime